-The very basic of grass growth has never changed; Sunlight, Water & Air, three factors essential for good grass growth of all plant life.
+The very basic requirments of grass growth have never changed - Sunlight, Water and Air; three factors essential for good grass growth of all plant life.
 Whilst we have no influence over the quality and hours of sunlight, there is a single management operation that directly influences the availability of the latter two.
-That is aeration.

-Ideally, on the outfields, penetration should be down to a depth around 200mm to promote deeper rooting.
-Some groundsmen like to carry out a programme of hollow coring, which again increases porosity but can also help redistribute/recycle topsoil which, in turn, helps restore levels.
+Outfields:- Ideally, on the outfields, penetration should be down to a depth around 200mm to promote deeper rooting.
+Some groundsmen like to carry out a programme of hollow coring, which again increases porosity, but can also help redistribute/recycle topsoil which, in turn, helps restore levels.

 The frequency of aeration activities will often depend on the resources - money, machinery and time - available.
 In the main you should be looking to aerate throughout the winter period on a monthly basis, weather and soil conditions permitting.

-Pests:- Worms can also be active this month.
+Pests:- Worms can also be active this month following irrigation of your square for during renovation.
 Keep an eye the square and treat accordingly.
 Worm treatments can be carried out if needed, but please remember to ask yourself why worms are present.
 Ph level, organic matter and your cultural practices on the square may need to be assessed.
-Carbendazim is now the only active ingredient available for controlling worms.
+Carbendazim is now the only approved active ingredient available for controlling worms.

 Other Tasks for the Month:- October is usually a good month to carry out any additional ground works, particularly drainage, especially when using heavy pipe laying machinery.
 Ground conditions are able to sustain the weight and action of these machines without causing too much damage to the turf surface.